-Qui di seguito, gli incipt da alcuni libri e altri publicazioni tradotti negli ultimi anni.
+Qui di seguito, gli incipt da alcuni dei miei libri e altri publicazioni negli ultimi anni.

-Below are the opening lines of some books and other publications translated in recent years.
+Below are the opening lines of some of my books and other publications in recent years.

 Maceiò is neither Rio de Janeiro nor São Paulo.
 It’s the capital of the state of Alagoas, a place where people live off agriculture or the few tourists that show up.
 It’s considered an uneventful city, compared to Brazil’s metropolises.